tangodata/draft.tangoandchaos/source/pages/06/06_31_outsidelines2.md

 Esther and Pablo Pugliese moving robotically to part of the music.

-They're definitely messing with the traditions of tango—but if you're going to mess around, then that's the way to do it.
+They're definitely messing with the traditions of tango -- but if you're going to mess around, then that's the way to do it.
 It's unorthodox, but they pull it off because it's original, their technique is excellent, and most importantly, it's a good interpretation of that small segment of music.
 It's nice to discover this hidden away in plain sight in this old tape.
 Who knows where the idea for that little part came from?
 Maybe they just did it a couple of times, and then forgot about it.
 If I had to guess, I'd say the idea came from someone who has heard and danced to this bit of Di Sarli about a thousand times.
 So maybe Mingo or Esther put it in because Pablo was pushing them to try new things.
 Or maybe they just wanted to keep their son interested in tango.

 When I ordered this tape, it came in the mail along with several others.
 I hadn't looked at them in years, but the bit of music in the video above reminded me of something on another one of the tapes.
 It's Tete dancing to the same music, so I thought it might be fun to look at what Tete does with the same little _staccato_ part of Di Sarli's _Pollo Ricardo_.
 (That name... _Pollo Ricardo!_  Only in tango.)
 In a way, this is like the comparison of Copes and Buglione that we did on the last page.
 It's not exactly fair to compare a performance to spontaneous social dancing, but let's do it anyway, and see what we get: